-WELCOME TO YEAR 10!
+WELCOME TO YEAR 9

-This handbook aims to set out in detail, the requirements for students in Year 10 for preparation for the achievement of the NSW Record of School Achievement (RoSA).
-It also aims to provide parents/carers with information about the studies, assessment requirements/policies and general issues for Year 10 students at ET Australia Secondary College.
+This handbook aims to set out in detail, the requirements for students in Year 9 to help prepare them for Year 10 and working towards the achievement of the NSW Record of School Achievement (RoSA).
+It also aims to provide parents/carers with information about the studies, assessment requirements/policies and general issues for Year 9 at ET Australia Secondary College.

 To qualify for a Record of School Achievement (RoSA), you must complete the correct combination of courses as described by NESA (English, Mathematics, Science, HSIE and PDHPE) in Year 10.
-Unless you are on a special program you will automatically have the correct combination of courses once you enrol at the school.
+Unless you are on a special program you will automatically have the correct combination of courses.

-Grades are determined for each student in Year 10 and submitted via the NESA Schools Online portal to become a part of the student's academic record.
-These grades are used for the Record of School Achievement (RoSA) which can be issued to the student once requested.
+Grades are determined for each student in Year 9 and sent to NESA Schools Online to become a part of the student's academic record.
+These grades are used for the Record of School Achievement (RoSA) which can be issued to the student.